xlhomme/GeotiffParser.js/README.md

 -----------------------------------------------------------

-Why GeoTiff.js ?
+Why ParseGeoTiff.js ?

-My attempt is to parse GeoTiff files coming from a WCS server (I use a Geoserver) in order to do some computation like obtaining the elevation along a path from a DTM files.
+My attempt is to parse GeoTiff files coming from a WCS server (I'm using a Geoserver) in order to do some computation like obtaining the elevation along a path.
 With GeoTiff client side you could also change dynamically the rendering function.